blakeharris3/My-Portfolio/README.md

 # Blake Harris' Profile

-Run `gatsby develop` in the terminal to start the dev site.
+Run `npm run develop` in the terminal to start the dev site.